Search

 Talking to someone about your concerns may stop someone else from being exploited or abused.

-Not all victims may want to be helped and there may be instances where reporting a suspected trafficking case puts the potential victim at risk, so it is important that in the absence of an immediate danger, you discuss your concerns first with the Chief People Officer before taking any further action.
+Not all victims may want to be helped and there may be instances where reporting a suspected trafficking case puts the potential victim at risk, so it is important that, in the absence of any immediate danger, you first raise concerns internally so that risks to the individual are carefully considered and managed.

 Steve Pateman